psychdatascience/FDS-CourseOne/tutorial006_ExerciseInstructions.md

 #### Download exercise data file

-For this exercise, you can just download the .csv file into your datasets folder.
+For this exercise, you can just download the [tutorial006 exercise .csv file from Canvas into your local datasets folder (this folder should have been created under `/Users/YourUserName/GitHub/PythonTutorials/datasets` if you followed the instrctions for tutoria006).

 Then you can start your own brand-new notebook in your tutorials folder (which should be – needs to be – the parent directory of the datasets folder.